The club will be called "Abingdon & Vale Triathlon Club" hereafter known as "The Club".

 5. Membership fees

-Fees will be paid annually, with additional fees for swimming, track running and other sessions as determined by the committee charged per session.
+Fees will be paid annually, with additional fees for swimming and sometimes other sessions as determined by the committee charged per session.

 6. Club Committee

 The committee members of The Club will be elected annually.
 Positions becoming vacant will be made known at the Annual General Meeting for the coming year, after which the appointment of the committee will be announced by email.
-The Chair of the Club will be elected for a one year term.
 The committee members will be expected to attend each committee meeting and have full voting rights at the committee meetings.
 The committee members of the club are as follows:

 Club Secretary & Coaching Support